Start the conversation

 Southend Start The Conversation Project (SSTC) is the culmination of 4 years work to bring effective Domestic Abuse Awareness sessions into Secondary Schools.
 SSTC was funded by the Southend Success for All Children Group.
 The funding was awarded to Blade Education (BE) to offer free domestic abuse awareness sessions to secondary school students in the borough to introduce and educate them on how the English legal system handles the crime of domestic abuse and what to do if it should ever touch your life.

 These sessions use real life case histories and advice given by multi-agency professionals including police officers and lawyers to introduce the idea that consistent violence at home between adults, whether physical or mental, is not socially or legally acceptable.
 The funding was awarded to make these sessions available to the 12 state funded secondary schools in Southend-on-Sea.

 Many domestic abuse victims that were consulted during the making of SSTC thought that being abused was normal and something they need to just accept.

-Schools maintain a statutory obligation under the Children Act to promote their pupils’ wellbeing and Sex and Relationship Education is crucial to meeting schools’ safeguarding obligations.
-OFSTED is clear that schools must have a preventative programme that enables pupils to learn about safety and risks in relationships - we believe that should also cover how children can recognise and report potential abuse within their family relationships.
+Schools maintain a statutory obligation under the Children Act to promote their pupils’ well-being and Sex and Relationship Education is crucial to meeting schools’ safeguarding obligations.
+OFSTED is clear that schools must have a preventative program that enables pupils to learn about safety and risks in relationships - we believe that should also cover how children can recognise and report potential abuse within their family relationships.